Virginia Crosbie

-Virginia Ann Crosbie (born 8 December 1966) is a British former politician who was the Member of Parliament (MP) for Ynys Môn from 2019 until 2024.
-A member of the Conservative Party, she is now a partner at Nuclear Capital LLP, an investment fund aimed at helping to capitalise new projects in the nuclear sector.
+Virginia Ann Crosbie (born 8 December 1966) is a British former politician and nuclear industry advocate.
+Crosbie is the CEO of NEMO an international non-governmental organization focused on advancing safe, secure, and sustainable nuclear technology in the maritime sector.
+She served as the member of Parliament (MP) for Ynys Môn from 2019 until 2024.
+Crosbie is chair of Supporters of Nuclear Energy (SONE), and founder and partner at Nuclear Capital LLP.
+Crosbie is a board director of the Nuclear Institute, chairs key events (Foresight) and contributes to energy and policy reports and articles.

 Prior to her political career, Crosbie worked for UBS and HSBC.

 Early life

 Crosbie was born in Maldon, Essex, to an English mother and Welsh father, and grew up in the village of Tiptree, where her mother worked at the Tiptree Jam Factory.
 She attended Colchester County High School.
 As a teenager, she worked as a dolphin trainer at the Woburn Safari Park for Terry Nutkins's BBC children's television series Animal Magic.
 She studied microbiology at Queen Mary University of London before completing a diploma in management studies at the University of Westminster.
-Crosbie also did a Corporate Finance programme at London Business School.
+Crosbie also did a corporate finance programme at London Business School.
 After graduating, Crosbie worked for Glaxo Wellcome before becoming a pharmaceutical analyst at the bank UBS.
 She then worked for HSBC.
 She then retrained, and became a part-time mathematics teacher.

 She is a former chair of the charity Save the Baby which is based at St Mary's Hospital, Paddington.
 Crosbie decided to join the organisation after experiencing a miscarriage.
 She was a director of Women2Win.